-In early 2014, 2 additional employees were also laid off in France in connection with this plan.
+In the context of the restructuring plan the Company carried out over the course of the 2013 fiscal year, the dismissal of 2 employees based in France did not take effect until early 2014.
 This corporate restructuring also led to the shutdown of subsidiaries in Poland and China in early 2014.